Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 Reason #4: You’re more than "just tired"

-We’ve all had days where we feel tired and disengaged from our work.
+We’ve all had days where we feel tired and disengaged.
 For some of us, this can be remedied by a few nights of more sleep.
 For others, this feeling of exhaustion runs a lot deeper, and it’s called burnout.

-Burnout is the consequence of long-term, unmanaged workplace stress.
-It takes a significant toll on your workplace performance, along with your mental health and physical wellbeing too.
-If you’re feeling constantly disengaged, and have low energy levels, your work-life balance could be the issue.
-Some ways you can begin to address this, include:
+Burnout is the consequence of long-term, unmanaged stress.
+This can take a significant toll on your performance, along with your mental health and physical wellbeing too.
+Some ways you can begin to beat burnout include:

 Prioritise quality sleep (emphasis on the quality)